ChrisBertrandDotNet/Blog/readme.md

-This is a partial mirror of my [main blog](https://chrisbertrandprogramer.wordpress.com/).
+﻿This is a partial mirror of my [main blog](https://chrisbertrandprogramer.wordpress.com/).
 Here, the directory structure is organized by topic, and articles' format is Markdown.